• Skip to primary navigation

 Reply

-37. Collin Kritzer says
+Collin Kritzer

 prepping to cook this recipe...
 I plan to follow the recipe as written.
 A few other recipes suggest searing before cooking in SV.
 From your experience, how does this affect the outcome?